backstage/backstage/docs/overview/architecture-overview.md

 1. The frontend container
 2. The backend container
-3. The lighthouse audit service container
+3. The Lighthouse audit service container

 ![Boxes around the architecture to indicate how it is containerised](../assets/architecture-overview/containerised.png)